faizilham/msc-thesis/main/ch2_preliminaries.typ

 $
   &evalentry(mono("start")) &&= {* |-> emptyset}\
   &evalentry(p) &&= join.big_(q in "pred"(p)) evalexit(q)\
-  &evalexit(mono(p": x=expr")) &&= evalentry("p") [ x |-> {mono("x=expr")} ]\
+  &evalexit(mono(p": x=expr")) &&= (evalentry("p") without { x |-> * }) union { x |-> {mono("x=expr")} }\
   &evalexit(p) &&= evalentry("p")\
 $ <eq:ReachingDefAnalysis>

 The reaching definition analysis computes information of past assignments that might affect the variable values, and thus it is a forward, may-analysis.
 At program start, all variables are mapped to empty sets.
 The entry equations are the least upper bound of the predecessors' state, since it's a forward, may-analysis.
-When there is an assignment node $p$ in the form of `x=expr`, we change the mapping of the assigned variable $x$ in the program state to the singleton set of the assignment.
+When there is an assignment node $p$ in the form of `x=expr`, we replace the mapping of the variable $x$ in the program state to the singleton set of the assignment.
 Since other type of statements do not change variable values, their equations simply flow the entry points' program state.